 The 4-H Center offers two varied Elderhostel programs – the “regular length” program – six days and five nights – and a “short course” version which covers four days and three nights.
 Students have come from across the country – from California to Florida – to enjoy and participate in courses such as the following: Great Trials of the 20th Century, Thundering Rails: The History of Railroads in America, Trails Across America, Ghost Stories of Virginia, Comedy in Film and Lewis and Clark.
 Lake area residents are welcome to attend Elderhostel courses as “commuters” and several have done so in the last few years.

 We welcome inquiries concerning our adult education programs and we would be happy to assist you in deciding which courses would match your educational needs and interests.
 For more information about our Elderhostel courses or Center classes for area residents, please contact Dennis Crowley, Adult Program Coordinator at (540)721-2759 ext.
-264 or email email@example.com.
-We look forward to hearing from you!
+264 or email firstname.lastname@example.org.

 For more info. contact the W.E.
 Skelton 4-H Educational Center.